-Ms. McMillen has been a member of the Florida Bar since 2008, and together with her father, attorney Scott R. McMillen, she co-authored a chapter in the Florida Medical Malpractice Handbook, Second Edition, which was published by the Florida Bar in 2009.
-She is a member of the Central Florida Trial Lawyers Association and currently serves as its President.
+Ms. McMillen has been a member of the Florida Bar since 2008, and currently serves on its Civil Procedure Rules Committee and on the Florida Bar Journal/News Editorial Board.
+Together with her father, attorney Scott R. McMillen, she co-authored a chapter in the Florida Medical Malpractice Handbook, Second Edition, which was published by the Florida Bar in 2009.
+She is a member of the Central Florida Trial Lawyers Association and served as the organization’s President in 2019.

-Ms. McMillen is also on the Board of Directors of the Florida Justice Association, and co-authors a monthly column on medical malpractice law for the organization’s publication, the Journal.
+Ms. McMillen is also on the Board of Directors of the Florida Justice Association, and serves as Treasurer of its Women’s Caucus, as well as co-authoring a bi-monthly column on medical malpractice law for the organization’s publication, the Journal.
 As a member of the Orange County Bar Association, Ms. McMillen served as associate editor and then editor of its monthly publication, The Briefs, from 2010 to 2012.
 She is a member of the George C. Young Inns of Court and the Central Florida Association for Women Lawyers, and frequently provides a free representation of dependent children as a Guardian ad Litem.

 McMillen Law Firm practices primarily in the area of professional malpractice, including legal and medical malpractice.
 We will sometimes accept other types of cases involving very significant injuries or wrongful death.
 Approximately 90% of our work is handling malpractice cases.